surysagar/javascript-questions/README.md

 <details><summary><b>Answer</b></summary>
 <p>

+// desc of diff.

+What's the differnce between

+TypeError: ... is undefined
+and

+ReferenceError: ... is not defined
+?
+ANSWER:
+A ReferenceError occurs when you try to use a variable that doesn't exist at all.

+A TypeError occurs when the variable exists, but the operation you're trying to perform is not appropriate for the type of value it contains.
+In the case where the detailed message says "is not defined",

+A syntax error : means there’s an error in syntax such as misspelled keywords, a missing punctuation character, a missing bracket, a missing closing parenthesis or any errors in basic framing sequence of characters or tokens which is necessarily to be written in a particular programming language.
 #### Answer: A

 In JavaScript, functions are objects, and therefore, the method `getFullName` gets added to the constructor function object itself.
 For that reason, we can call `Person.getFullName()`, but `member.getFullName` throws a `TypeError`.